 “Health Disparities in Buncombe County.
 How Do We Close The Gap?”

 West provided an overview of the history of disparities in Buncombe County and the interventions that have been made to impact community health through community collaborations and programming.
 The importance of advocacy and community champions was highlighted.

-West is a registered nurse with a Master’s degree in Health Science from Western Carolina University.
+Sharon West is the Women Veteran’s Program Manager – Charles George VA Medical Center.
+She is a registered nurse with a Master’s degree in Health Science from Western Carolina University.
 She completed post graduate studies at Wake Forest University in Clinical Ethics.
 She is a Jim Bernstein Fellow of Community Leadership and appointed by the NC Speaker of the House of Representatives to the Minority Health Advisory Council.